xuewuji/Azur-Lane-Scripts-Autopatcher/README.md

 # Azurlane-scripts-autopatcher
-A tool to automatically modify *Azurlane scripts* and generate several modified scripts, a.k.a *modded scripts* to obtain unfair gameplay.
+Automated tool that will save your time to modify Azurlane scripts, resulting several modified scripts such as:
+- godmode
+- godmode-cd
+- godmode-dmg
+- godmode-dmg-cd
+- godmode-weakenemy
+- weakenemy

 ## Download
-You can grab the binary from the [releases page](https://github.com/k0np4ku/Azurlane-scripts-autopatcher/releases), also take a look at [Azurlane-LuaHelper](https://github.com/k0np4ku/Azurlane-LuaHelper) if you want to do it **manually**.
+You can grab the binary from the [releases page](https://github.com/k0np4ku/Azurlane-scripts-autopatcher/releases).

+[Azurlane-LuaHelper](https://github.com/k0np4ku/Azurlane-LuaHelper) exists if you want to do everything manually, or if you don't want to diry your hands and only curious with what's inside.

 ## Requirements
 1. Python 3.0 or newer
 2. NET Framework 3.5 or newer

 ## Usage and Examples
-Open `Azurlane.exe` and select *Azurlane AssetBundle* file named **scripts**, or by command `Azurlane.exe <path-to-scripts>`
+Open `Azurlane.exe` and select *Azurlane AssetBundle file* named **scripts**, or by command `Azurlane.exe <path-to-scripts>`

 You can obtain Azurlane AssetBundle file named scripts from:
 - Japan: Android/data/com.YoStarJP.AzurLane/files/AssetBundles